umaritimus/mssql/README.md

 ## Description

 Puppet module to install and manage Microsoft SQL Server.
-So far it's only a demo of OdbcDriver installation, but later will be expanded...

 ## Setup

 ### Setup Requirements

-* This module requires `puppetlabs/stdlib` to be present.
+* This module requires `puppetlabs/stdlib` and `puppetlabs/inifile` to be present.

 ### Beginning with mssql